linode/docs/docs/guides/applications/cloud-storage/vpn-wireguard-centos/index.md

 - **PrivateKey:** The server's private key.
 - **Address:** Defines the private IPv4 and IPv6 addresses for the WireGuard server.
 Each peer in the VPN network should have a unique value.
 Typical values are `10.0.0.1/24`, `192.168.1.1/24`, or `192.168.2.1/24`.
 This is not the same as a private IP address that Linode can assign to your Linode instance.
-- **ListenPort:** Specifies which port WireGuard will use for incoming connections.
+- **ListenPort:** Specifies which port WireGuard uses for incoming connections.
 The default is `51820`.
     {{< note >}}
 The value you set in `ListenPort` is referenced in your firewall settings later.
 {{< /note >}}